The 7 Most Photographed Places in Big Sur, CA

 3. Soberanes Point Trail in Garrapata State Park

-Ironically, the Soberanes Point and Whale Peak Trail is one of the most secluded photographed places in Big Sur.
+Ironically, the Soberanes Point and Whale Peak Trail is one of the most secluded photogenic places in Big Sur.
 The 2-mile loop is located in Garrapata State Park.

-The quest for the unique photo destinations starts a short walk from Highway 1.
-Here, brighting up every photography journey, Big Sur bestows of its visitors panoramic views of towering bluffs descending all the way to the water.
-The powerful ocean waves crush on these rocks and sporadic sandy beaches along the coast, adding texture and color to the images.
+The quest for the unique photo destinations starts a short walk away from Highway 1.
+Here, brightening up every photography journey, Big Sur bestows on its visitors panoramic views of towering bluffs that descend all the way to the water.
+The powerful ocean waves crush on these rocks and sporadic sandy beaches along the coast, adding texture and color to your best images.

-The Best Time to Photograph: In spring, wildflowers adorn the Garrapata hills with vibrant red, yellow, and lilic hues.
-Capturing this visual overload becomes a high priority for the Big Sur’s photographers.
-Consequently, the area sees more visitors with cameras now than during the other seasons.
+The Best Time to Photograph: In spring, wildflowers adorn the Garrapata hills with vibrant red, yellow, and lilac hues.
+Capturing this visual overload becomes a high priority of every Big Sur’s photographer.
+Consequently, the area sees more visitors with cameras now than during the other three seasons.

 How to Hike Soberanes Point, Whale Peak Trail in Garrapata State Park - Roads and Destinations